jediknight813/Vox-Automata/README.md

 ## Easy character generation with AI assistance:
-You can create characters without AI if you want to do it manually.
+You can also create characters without AI if you want to do it manually.

 https://github.com/jediknight813/Vox-Automata/assets/17935336/738b7d2f-e442-42da-af15-9b8f870537be